KosSinus8246/stage_TQG_2025/README.md

 The bis in the name means that the script solves QG and TQG cases.

+The codes that are in ''KERNEL_...'' folders are ready to test different values of Theta0/U0, F1star, Lstar ...
+The other codes are initial codes that be used to create the KERNEL codes.

 Important : to compile the f90 files ifort is deprecated, we need to use ifx
 DO NOT use the optimisation at order 2 and